SpaceVim/SpaceVim/docs/documentation.md

 ## Custom Configuration

-The very first time SpaceVim starts up, it will ask you to choose a mode, then it will create a `SpaceVim.d/init.toml` in your `HOME` directory.
-All User configurations can be stored in your `~/.SpaceVim.d` directory.
+The very first time SpaceVim starts up, it will ask you to choose a mode, `basic mode` or `dark powered mode`. then it will create a `SpaceVim.d/init.toml` in your `HOME` directory.
+All the configuration files can be stored in `~/.SpaceVim.d/` directory.

-`~/.SpaceVim.d/` will be added to `&runtimepath` of Vim.
+`~/.SpaceVim.d/` will be added to `&runtimepath`.

 It is also possible to override the location of `~/.SpaceVim.d/` using the environment variable `SPACEVIMDIR`.
 Of course you can also use symlinks to change the location of this directory.

-SpaceVim also support local config file for project, the init file is `.SpaceVim.d/init.toml` in the root of your project. `.SpaceVim.d/` will also be added into runtimepath.
+SpaceVim also support local config file for project, the init file is `.SpaceVim.d/init.toml` in the root of your project.
+`.SpaceVim.d/` also will be added into `&runtimepath`.

-All SpaceVim options can be found in `:h SpaceVim-config`, the key is same as the option name with the prefix `g:spacevim_` being removed.
+All SpaceVim options can be found in `:h SpaceVim-options`, the key is same as the option name with the prefix `g:spacevim_` being removed.

-Comprehensive documentation is available for each layer by `:h SpaceVim`.
+Comprehensive documentation is available in `:h SpaceVim`.
+Users can also use `SPC h SPC` to fuzzy find the documentation of SpaceVim options.
+This key binding requires one fuzzy finder layer to be loaded.

 **Add custom plugins**

 If you want to add plugins from github, just add the repo name to the `custom_plugins` section:

 ```toml
 [[custom_plugins]]